The 12 best ways to avoid inheritance tax

 9. Leave something to charity

-10. Business Property Relief
+10. Business Relief

-If is possible to pass on shares in certain companies free from IHT.
-Business Property Relief can allow businesses to be passed on with up to 100% IHT relief.
+It is currently possible to pass on shares in certain companies free from IHT.
+Business Relief can allow businesses to be passed on with up to 100% IHT relief.
 It is primarily aimed at enabling family-owned businesses to be passed on, and carry on, without having to pay IHT.
-There are certain qualifying criteria but the rules have since been extended since the relief was originally introduced to include investments in AIM shares held for two years.
-However, this is a complex area of IHT planning and I suggest that you seek financial advice.
+There are certain qualifying criteria and the rules were previously extended to include investments in AIM shares held for two years.
+However, following the Autumn Budget 2024 the rules are due to change.

-Bonus: Spend it!
+11. Spend it!

-Here is a bonus way to reduce your IHT bill in addition to the 10 ways listed above.
 There is little point in living on a tight budget as you grow older and then your beneficiaries get taxed at 40% on some of your assets.
 If you have worked hard to build up your assets then you should enjoy them to their utmost, maybe a new car or a holiday of a lifetime in retirement.

 If all of your wealth is tied up in property, you could consider an equity release scheme such as a lifetime mortgage or home revision scheme.
 Depending on which option you choose, you will either borrow money against the value of your home or sell part of your home at a reduced market rate while continuing to live in the property.